mgoren/ember-js-rewrite/ember-js/22-thursday-blog-day-two.md

 ### Property Rental Application

 Follow along with the previous night's homework to implement new features and concepts into our Super-Rentals application.
-Then, add the features described below.
-Make sure these features function correctly before moving on to the Blog project, as future lessons that build upon Super-Rentals will assume these elements are present.

-* Create a `city-tile` component to display a city's details, and list all rentals available in that city.
-* Render it in the _city.hbs_ template.
-* Make sure it contains an action to delete cities in its JavaScript file, and a button to trigger that action in its Handlebars template, and that the city route contains corresponding actions.

 <hr>